Webpack source-map-loader "Failed to parse source map" - Fix in CI

 # or filter the warning via ignoreWarnings in a custom config:

-# ignoreWarnings: [/Failed to parse source map/]How to prevent it
+# ignoreWarnings: [/Failed to parse source map/]Make the build reproducible before you debug it

 - Exclude